pace-neutrons/pace-developers/python_interface/design/03_pyHorace_description.md

 4. MPI routines don't work.

 Limitations 1 and 2 come from the choice, outlined in the [first section](#compiled-matlab) to use a gateway function which calls `feval`.
-This can be overcome by writing additional Python wrapper for each Matlab function or class we want to expose to Python.
+This can be overcome by writing an additional Python wrapper for each Matlab function or class we want to expose to Python.
 Alternatively the `Matlab` and `MatlabProxyObject` classes can be modified to automatically convert Python keyword arguments to `('name', value)` pairs to be passed to Matlab if the Matlab code is modified to accept them.